Troy Ball Clubs Grounds: History

-Troy Ball Club Grounds was a baseball ground in Watervliet, New York.
-It was home to the Troy Trojans baseball club of the National League for the 1882 season.
-According to the Troy city directory for 1882, the ballpark was at "Genesee Street opposite the West Troy Depot" of the Delaware & Hudson Railroad.
-Genesee was later renamed 19th Street and is a major thoroughfare in Watervliet.
+According to the Troy city directory for 1882, the ballpark was located at "Genesee Street opposite the West Troy Depot" of the Delaware & Hudson Railroad (D&H).
+Genesee was later renamed 19th Street and is a major thoroughfare in Watervliet, forming part of New York State Route 2.
 The 1885 Sanborn map shows "Base Ball Park" south of Genesee and east of the railroad tracks.